-Listen up folks, it's 2013.
+Listen up folks, it's 2014.
 I don't know about you, but that number sounds scary high to me.
 Remember when we were all worried about Y2K and wondering if the new millennium officially started in 2000 or 2001?
-That was 13 years ago; babies born then are now teenagers!
+That was 14 years ago; babies born then are now teenagers!
 So what does that mean for you?
 It means YOLO (you only live once), so fix up your rental already.
-I know, it's a rental, but seriously, you live there.
-Are you actively house-hunting right now?
-Yes?
-Then why are you still reading this?
-Get yourself over to Redfin and stop throwing it in our faces already.

 The rest of you still with me?
 Let's do this.
 Taking pride in your space is a foundation for having pride in yourself.
 Why would you spend so much of your time (especially your relaxation time) in a place where you don't feel comfortable?
 That just sends the message that you don't think you deserve to exist in a lovely environment, and you really, really DO.